 - Three years in Arkansas per Ark.
 Code Ann. § 16-56-105 and in Mississippi under Miss.
 Code Ann. § 15-1-49

-Some victims have shortened timelines because of the facts of their case, as well.
+Some victims have shortened timelines because of the facts of their cases, as well.
 This could mean you only have a few weeks or months to get started.
 While this technically does not affect your insurance claim, it could make it more difficult to negotiate an insurance settlement, since the company knows you cannot sue the responsible driver.

 Talk to a Team Member at Morris Bart, LLC, About Your Crash Today

 At the Morris Bart law firm, we have spent more than 40 years helping accident victims recover compensation for the harm they suffered.
 This includes securing more than 6,500 payouts in 2019.
 We serve the four states of the Gulf South: Alabama, Arkansas, Mississippi, and Louisiana.

 Contact us today to connect with one of our 15 locations.
 We are a contingency fee firm and provide free case reviews.

 Questions?Call (800) 537-8185